 The review, development, and adoption of water quality and flow objectives require public participation, as well as consideration of alternatives and preparation of environmental documents in accordance with CEQA.

-The Delta Reform Act of 2009 directed the State Water Resources Control Board to develop new flow criteria for the Delta’s ecosystem necessary to protect public trust resources in order to better inform planning decisions for the Delta Plan and the Bay Delta Conservation Plan (now California Water Fix), as well as the State Water Board’s processes.
-In August of 2010, the State Water Board adopted the report, Final Report on the Flow Criteria for the Sacramento-San Joaquin Delta Ecosystem, which specifies the volume, quality, and timing of water necessary for the Delta under different hydrologic conditions to protect fish and wildlife.
-The report did not consider competing uses of water, such as hydropower, municipal uses, and agricultural supply.
+The Delta Reform Act of 2009 directed the State Water Resources Control Board to develop new flow criteria for the Delta’s ecosystem necessary to protect public trust resources in order to better inform planning decisions for the Bay Delta Plan update, as well other State Water Board’s processes.
+In August of 2010, the State Water Board adopted the report, Final Report on the Flow Criteria for the Sacramento-San Joaquin Delta Ecosystem, which specified the volume, quality, and timing of water necessary for the Delta under different hydrologic conditions that would be needed solely to protect fish and wildlife.
+It is important to note that the report did not consider competing uses of water, such as hydropower, municipal uses, and agricultural supply.

 PHASE 1: San Joaquin River tributaries and Southern Delta salinity objectives